catberry/catberry/docs/index.md

 	handleSomeAction() {
 		// Here you can call this.$context.changed() if you're sure
 		// that the remote data on the server has been changed.
-		// You can additionally have many handle methods for other actions.
+		// You can additionally have many more handler methods.
 	};
 }